99230041271/Digital-Forensic/README.md

 - After completion, FTK Imager verifies the hashes automatically.
 - A final window shows **MD5** and **SHA1** hashes for both the source drive and image.
 - Matching hashes confirm the forensic image’s integrity.

 ---
+**Result:**

+Using **FTK Imager**, volatile memory (RAM) was successfully acquired from the target system.
+The tool created a complete forensic image of the system’s memory in a secure format without altering the original data.
+The captured memory image was verified through hash values to ensure data integrity.
+This image can now be used for further forensic analysis, such as identifying running processes, open network connections, and potential malicious activities.

+---

+**Conclusion:**

+The experiment demonstrates that **FTK Imager** is an effective and reliable tool for acquiring volatile memory in a forensic investigation.
+It ensures data integrity through hashing and provides investigators with crucial in-memory evidence.
+Thus, FTK Imager serves as a vital utility in digital forensics for capturing, preserving, and analyzing live system memory without compromising the original evidence.

+---
 ## Notes